-- The common divisions that may be observed here are: - Slip an unintentional deviation, due perhaps to inattention, over attention, or bodily fatigue. - Violation either positive (made in good faith) or negative (made for self- preservation), and can involve misapplication of rules. - Lack of Ability related to knowledge-based performance, where a lack of knowledge or skill contributed to the occurrence.
+The common divisions that may be observed here are:

-- Human error can be categorised as those events where a major contributing cause has been identified as an error of judgement or failure to perform a physical task. - Where an investigation identified that an incorrect action or a lack of action was a direct contributing factor to an accident or incident, the human error model may be consulted to further explore the reason why this had occurred, with a view to taking corrective actions as a result of the findings. - It is not simply a fault-blaming model, because the human being is a biological machine, and the work may have been organised beyond the reasonable scope or ability of the worker.
+- Slip an unintentional deviation due perhaps to inattention, over-attention, or bodily fatigue. - Violation either positive (made in good faith) or negative (made for self-preservation), and can involve misapplication of rules. - Lack of Ability related to knowledge-based performance, where a lack of knowledge or skill contributed to the occurrence. - Human error can be categorised as those events where a major contributing cause has been identified as an error of judgement or failure to perform a physical task. - Where an investigation identified that an incorrect action or a lack of action directly contributed to an accident or incident, the human error model may be consulted to explore further why this occurred, with a view to taking corrective actions resulting from the findings. - It is not simply a fault-blaming model because the human being is a biological machine, and the work may have been organised beyond the reasonable scope or ability of the worker.